-For ladies on the go, spending three or four hours sitting in a hair stylist's chair isn’t always a great option.
+For ladies on the go, spending three or four hours sitting in a hair stylist’s chair isn’t always a great option.
 If you’re short on time but still want a beautiful new hairdo, quick weave hairstyles are the way to go.
-They take about half as much time to install, cost less, and look just as stunning as a sew-in weave.
+They take about half as much time to install, cost less, and look just as stunning as a sew-in natural hair weave.

 A quick weave is a hairstyling method where hair wefts are bonded directly to a wig cap or natural hair.
 Unlike a sew-in weave, this style is quick and easy to do at home.
 The possibilities for cute hairstyles with a weave are endless, making it a great way to switch up your style quickly.